Ocrim93/Crypto-Trading-Bot/README.md

 In detail, if the conditions based on the chosen trading strategies are met, the running bot would execute a MARKET BUY ORDER on Binance and a SELL LIMIT ORDER would be filled regarding the associated rate of profit (Constant.EARNING_MAP).

-In addition, it provides three main services:
+In addition, it provides four main services:
 - Debug log, saved in "log" folder on a daily basis;
 - Wrap-up email sent every day specifying the executed orders and the log file of the current day attached;
 - Methods for the construction of a Crypto Database (in "Data" folder);